Starting on Jan. 29 to Feb. 11 begin tracking your reading on the provided tracking sheet.

 Walkathon FAQs:

 What is the Walkathon?
-This is a big, wonderful event designed to bring our community together and to raise money for the Mistral PTA!
+This exciting and fun event is designed to bring our community together and raise money for the Mistral PTA!
 Students walk laps around the field, earning lap markings and prizes after reaching certain benchmarks.
 Students raise money by finding sponsors for each lap they complete.

 Who participates?
-Every student at Mistral.
+Every student at Mistral is encouraged to participate!
 They must have a signed permission form to participate and be supervised by an adult during the event.

 How long is the event?
-The event begins at 12:10 pm on the blacktop.
-The students begin marching shortly after a big group picture and a few announcements.
-The walking will end at 4pm.
+It begins at 2:45 pm on the blacktop.
+Students will start walking after a few short announcements and walking will end at 6:00 pm.

-Do parents need to be there?
+Do parents or guardians need to be there?
 Yes.
-Since it is after school, all students in every grade must have a parent or supervisor there.
+As the event is after school, all students in every grade must have a parent or supervisor present.

-My child is usually in after school care, is that still an option?
-Yes, YMCA and Right at School programs will be running.
-Parents will be able to pick up their children from those programs and drop them off again afterward if needed.
-Additionally, Right at School will bring students to walk for a limited time.
-You will receive more information from those programs.
+My child usually attends after school care.
+Can they still participate?
+YMCA and Right at School programs will be running.
+Parents can pick up their children from those programs and drop them off again if needed.
+You will receive more information directly from those programs.

 Does my child need to walk the whole time?
-No. They can take a break with you if they’re feeling tired or hungry, then get back on the course until you’re ready to go home!
-Walking until the end is optional.
-The maximum number of laps to mark off on their t-shirts is 75.
-This is a challenge many students take very seriously!
+No. They can take a break with you if they’re tired or hungry, then get back on the course until you’re ready to go home!
+Walking the entire time is optional.
+The maximum number of laps to mark off on their t-shirts is 50, a challenge many kids enjoy.

 What should my child wear?
-Comfortable shoes with socks, and a hat is a good idea.
+Comfortable shoes with socks and a hat is recommended.
 Every child will get a new Mistral Walkathon t-shirt the day of the event.
 Students will get their laps marked on the back of their new shirts at the Lap Marking Station every time they complete a loop.
-Students wear their t-shirts throughout the year on field trips, school spirit days, or anytime they feel like it!
+These t-shirts can be worn throughout the year on field trips, school spirit days, or anytime they feel like it!

 How will students stay hydrated?
 Water will be provided along the course.

 Will there be food?
 Yes!
-There will be food available for purchase.
+Food and snacks will be available for purchase.

-How do I pay for food and other items at the event?: Please come prepared with both cash and a credit card!
-The bake sale and homemade food will take tickets only.
-Tickets can be purchased at the ticket booth with cash or credit card.
+How do I pay for food and other items at the event?: Please bring both cash and a credit card!
+The PTA bake sale and food stand require tickets, which can be purchased in advance at the ticket booth with cash or credit card.
+Food vendors will sell food directly, remitting a portion to the PTA.

 Do I have to collect pledges?
-The Mistral PTA has to raise $250 per student to fully fund our budget for the year.
-The Walkathon is a good opportunity to ask friends and family to donate.
-If you would like to donate directly to the PTA, you can do so via the Mistral PTA website.
+The Mistral PTA must raise $300 per student to fully fund our budget for the year.
+The Walkathon is a great opportunity to ask friends and family to donate.
+If you prefer to donate directly to the PTA, you can do so here.

 Mistral Elementary Read-a-thon: January 30–February 12